moeIsAwesome/wednesdays/README.md

 I solved the problem by developing this app.
 Just give it the players' name, and it divides the teams as fairly as possible!

 **NOTE**
+It is a desktop-first project and you may have a bad user experience if you use your phone, even though it is a responsive site for mobile phones and tablets.
-This is my personal project which we use every week.
+This is my personal project that my friends and I use almost every week.
 The retro UI design indicates our long friendship.

 https://moeisawesome.github.io/wednesdays/